rsksmart/devportal-1.0/tutorials/ethereum-devs/setup-truffle-oz.md

 ### Install Java on Windows

-Go to the official [Java download](https://www.java.com/en/download/) page, and download and run the installer from there.
+Go to the official [Java download](https://www.java.com/en/download/) page, download, and run the installer from there.

 ![Java Download](/assets/img/tutorials/setup-truffle-oz/image-02.png)